Two women with popcorn and drinks in a movie theater lobby.

 What is discretionary income?

 Imagine your take-home pay as a pie.
-Discretionary income is the slice you can savor, devoted not just to the needed expenses but also the extras.
+Discretionary income is the slice you can savor, devoted not just to the necessary expenses but also the extras.
 When essentials like groceries and rent take their slice, discretionary income can cover things like a weekend getaway, the latest tech device, or even investing in ventures that could bring even more money down the road.

 Did you know?